neoforged/Documentation/docs/concepts/registries.md

 - Minecraft's datapack registries use the format `data/yourmodid/registrypath` (for example `data/yourmodid/worldgen/biomes`, where `worldgen/biomes` is the registry path).
 - All other datapack registries (NeoForge or modded) use the format `data/yourmodid/registrynamespace/registrypath` (for example `data/yourmodid/neoforge/loot_modifiers`, where `neoforge` is the registry namespace and `loot_modifiers` is the registry path).

 Datapack registries can be obtained from a `RegistryAccess`.
-This `RegistryAccess` can be retrieved by calling `ServerLevel#registryAccess()` if on the server, or `Minecraft.getInstance().player.connection#registryAccess()` if on the client (the latter only works if you are actually connected to a world, as otherwise the connection will be null).
+This `RegistryAccess` can be retrieved by calling `ServerLevel#registryAccess()` if on the server, or `Minecraft.getInstance().getConnection()#registryAccess()` if on the client (the latter only works if you are actually connected to a world, as otherwise the connection will be null).
 The result of these calls can then be used like any other registry to get specific elements, or to iterate over the contents.

 ### Custom Datapack Registries